blockspacer/basis/basis/plug_point/README.md

 Receiver in `entt::dispatcher` does NOT return any value (e.g., returns void) i.e. event system well suited to add extra logic, while plug points can modify original logic.

 `plug points` can control event propagation (unlike `sigslot`).

+`event propagation` in `plug points` will continue until some callback returns value instead of `nullopt`.

 If single plug point has multiple receivers - any receiver can stop event processing (or return `base::nullopt` to continue event propagation).

 ## Motivation: Event propagation